LoremLabs/monet/CONTRIBUTING.md

 yarn build

 # or, build components separately
-yarn build-elements #  built elements are in ./elements/dist yarn build-website # built website is in ./website/build yarn build-storybooks # built storybooks are in ./elements/dist/storybook and ./website/build/storybook respetively
+yarn build-monet #  built monet are in ./monet/dist yarn build-website # built website is in ./website/build yarn build-storybooks # built storybooks are in ./monet/dist/storybook and ./website/build/storybook respetively
 ```

 ### Releasing